 - 20. Employees may not set up a business, or accept a job with a business, which is in direct competition with the school.
 Employees should check with the headteacher where further clarification is required. - 21.
 If an employee works for another organisation they may not act as a messenger between that organisation and the school.
 Formal channels of communication must be maintained. - 22.
 Any secondary employment must not be carried out during an employee's contracted school working hours, nor whilst on standby for official call out purposes unless such employment can be undertaken from their home. - 23.
 It is an employee's responsibility to monitor the number of hours they work and to ensure that they are rested and refreshed and able to carry out their role.
-On average employees should not work more than 48 hours in total each week unless they have opted out of the Working Time Regulations.
+Employees should not exceed an average of 48 hours working time per week calculated over a 17 week period as detailed in the Working Time Regulations.